 Yes, you may choose to study abroad in any one of our 15 partner schools in leading universities around the world.
 This takes place during the third semester for 3-5 months.
 For more information, please refer to:http://188.8.131.52:28088/international/exchange-programs

 The SAIF Career Development Center works hard to connect international students with internships and full-time employment upon graduation.
 Students are encouraged to meet with the CDC staff to discuss employment preferences and their professional background.
 Conversational Mandarin skills are also very helpful for finding employment in China, as most companies list this as a prerequisite.
 The CDC works with both multinational and Chinese corporations in Shanghai, and hosts employer presentations and career fairs every semester.

 SAIF hosts frequent guest lecturers from domestic financial or international corporations in Shanghai.
 We also have student-led clubs, regular trips to historical and cultural sites in China, intercollegiate sports competitions, and academic competitions.
 Students often arrange informal trips in Shanghai and around China in their free time.

 The Full-Time MBA class is taught completely in English.
 However, if you are fluent in Mandarin Chinese or have an HSK score of 6 or higher, you can apply for the Part-Time MBA programs, which are mainly taught in Mandarin.

-Interviews are held on the SAIF campus.
-Typically, there are 2-3 interviewers present to conduct the interview, as well as admissions staff.
-Interviews last for about 60 minutes, and topics covered include: schooling and professional background, current market, career aspirations, reasons for studying in Shanghai at SAIF as well as specific questions raised based upon the applicant’s resume, transcript, test scores, essay, etc.
+2 or 3 interviewers will ask questions respectively.
+Topics covered include: education and working background, current market, career aspirations, reasons for studying at SAIF as well as specific questions raised based upon the applicant’s resume, transcript, test scores, essay, etc.